unilaiva/unilaiva-songbook/README.md

 ## Copyright and Licensing

-Except where otherwise noted, the editorial material in these songbooks — including musical transcriptions, chord charts, arrangements, engraving, and typesetting — is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+Unless otherwise noted, the editorial material in these songbooks — including musical transcriptions, chord charts, arrangements, engraving, and typesetting — is licensed under the Creative Commons Attribution- NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).

-Many songs in this collection are traditional folk songs and are believed to be in the public domain.
+Many songs included in this collection are traditional folk songs and are believed to be in the public domain.
 When known, the source or author of each song is indicated.

-Some songs may still be under copyright and are included here either with permission or under fair-use assumptions for educational and community use.
+Some songs may still be protected by copyright.
+Such material is included either with permission or in good faith for educational and community use.

 The Creative Commons license applies only to the editorial contributions made in this edition and does not affect the copyright status of the underlying songs where such rights exist.

-If you believe that any material in this book infringes copyright, please contact the editors and the material will be reviewed and removed if necessary.
+Every effort has been made to identify and credit rights holders where possible.
+If you believe that any material in this book infringes copyright, please contact the editors so that the matter can be reviewed and the material corrected or removed if necessary.

 These songbooks were produced using the Unilaiva Songbook System (ULSBS), which is free software licensed under the GNU General Public License version 3 or later (GPL 3.0+).